 This kit list below is based on my personal experience as an adventure for 15+ years and as a qualified hiking guide.
 A lot of the items you hope you will never need, like emergency shelter, but in the event you get lost or injured, you will be so glad you have them.

 If you are new to snowshoeing, then you are likely to be venturing out on prepared marked trails in a resort (these are often near cross-country ski pistes), and therefore some of the items listed below might not be necessary (such as avalanche safety equipment).
-However, I wanted to make the kit list comprehensive for all, so it includes items for those people who are heading off for day hike in the unmarked backcountry areas.
-You can check out my Snowshoeing 101 for top tips.
+However, I wanted to make the kit list comprehensive for all, so it includes items for those people who are heading off for a day hike in the unmarked backcountry areas.

 Right, let’s get stuck into that list.

 Snowshoes – If this is your first time snowshoeing then I would highly recommend renting snowshoes from a shop in the resort.
 This way they will make sure you have the right snowshoe for your weight, the terrain and the snow conditions.
 If you have booked a guide or are on an organised snowshoeing holiday, then it is possible that snowshoes will be supplied for you.